- How Sleep Works

 Different kinds of sleepers can greatly benefit from using an adjustable bed.
 Heavy snorers, including those with sleep apnea, may reduce snoring episodes by elevating their heads to certain angles.
 Foot elevation can also be helpful for those who have poor circulation or are recovering from medical procedures.
 And because many adjustable beds offer dual customization, couples with differing preferences can feel equally comfortable and supported.

 Read on to learn more about the functionality of adjustable beds, as well as buying tips and considerations.
-Below you will find our list of the top six adjustable beds sold today.
+Below you will find our list of the top five adjustable beds sold today.
 Our picks are based on verified customer and owner experiences, as well as intensive product research and analysis.

 Best Adjustable Beds